dicara/flask-app/README.md

        * Bug fix in assign target id when strand of variation is undefined
  * v3.49
    * For run report refreshing, check HDF5 collection for run reports generated during the past three days
+ * v3.49.1
+   * Bugfix in updating image stacks of run report documents